BLUF-Ltd/deepler/README.md

 they have been tweaked by a real person.
 But we can force the tool to rebuild everything from English, or just to append any languages that are missing.

-The deepl_arrays.php file configures things like the core set of languages (for us, English, German, French, Spanish), an extended set, a smaller test set, languages for which we prefer to use the informal option, if avaiable.
+The deepl_config.php file configures things like the core set of languages (for us, English, German, French, Spanish), an extended set, a smaller test set, languages for which we prefer to use the informal option, if available.
 It also maps between an ISO set of codes and those used internally by DeepL, where required.
+This makes some codes a little easier for people to remember.

     Usage: deepler.php <files>
     All .txt files will be translated from English to core languages